Top 15 Best NBA Players of All Time

 12. Hakeem Olajuwon

 Hakeem Olajuwon was a Nigerian professional basketball player who was the first overall pick in the 1984 NBA draft.
 It was quite a famous draft, as Michael Jordan was the third pick, Charles Barkley was the fifth, and John Stockton was the 16th.
 The seven-foot-tall center made history several times throughout his career.
-He was the first non-American NBA All-Star, first non-American NBA MVP, and the first in NBA history to win NBA defensive player of the year and finals MVP in the same season.
+He was the first non-American NBA All-Star and the first non-American NBA MVP.
+Plus, he was the first in NBA history to win NBA Defensive Player of the Year and finals MVP in the same season.

 Olajuwon began his NBA career with the Houston Rockets.
 He stayed with the Rockets for 17 seasons, making a late move to the Toronto Raptors before retiring.
 His reputation came from outperforming other legendary players of the day.
 He shone brighter than Shaquille O’Neal, David Robinson, Dennis Rodman, and Karl Malone.
 His best seasons came between 1993 and 1995 when he won consecutive NBA Final MVP awards.
 From his NBA debut season in 1984 until 1996, Olajuwon never scored less than 20PPG.
 He also averaged 11.1 total rebounds across his career plus a field goal percentage of 51.2.

-What made Olajuwon so special is he played his best basketball while many other greats were dominating the court.
-He ended with two NBA Final MVP awards, 12 NBA All-Star appearances, and six All-NBA First Team selections.
-That does not include two defensive player of the year awards, five NBA All-Defensive First Team selections, and a three-time NBA blocks leader.
+What made Olajuwon special is he played his best basketball while many other greats were dominating the court.
+He ended his career with two NBA Final MVP awards, 12 NBA All-Star appearances, and six All-NBA First Team selections.
+That does not include two Defensive Player of the Year awards, five NBA All-Defensive First Team selections, and a three-time NBA Blocks Leader.
 Anybody that watched this man play during his prime knows what a talent he is and he deserves a spot on the list of the best NBA players of all time.

 • Height: 7 ft (213cm)